eclipse-kura/kura/docs/references/rest-apis/rest-session-api.md

 1. Try calling the [GET/xsrfToken](#getxsrftoken) to get an XSRF token, if the request succeeds a vaild session is already available, it is possible to proceed to step 4.

-It is not necessary to call [GET/xsrfToken](#getxsrftoken) again until the session expires, the obtained token is valid as long as the current session is valid.
+It is not necessary to call [GET/xsrfToken](#getxsrftoken) again until the current session expires, the obtained token is valid as long as the current session is valid.

 2. Call the [POST/login/password](#postloginpassword) or [POST/login/certificate](#postlogincertificate) providing the credentials to create a new session.